 The town’s centerpiece is its magnificent Norman castle, standing proudly at the head of a rocky ridge and surrounded on three sides by water.
 It is one of the finest and best-preserved strongholds in the country.
 Main Street, which runs the length of the old town, is ideal for strolling and browsing.
 There are several interesting Tudor and Georgian houses, two historic churches, and a pleasant mixture of shops, pubs, cafes, and restaurants.

 Within easy reach of Pembroke are the resorts of Tenby and Saundersfoot; the historic and revitalised dockyard towns of Pembroke Dock and Milford Haven; the castles of Manorbier and Carew; the magnificent beaches of the South Pembrokeshire Coastline; the popular market town of Narberth; the picturesque 24 mile Haven Waterway, and, of course, the Pembrokeshire Coast Path.
-Browse our nearby Pembrokeshire holiday cottages below.

 The old county town and surrounding villages and holiday boltholes are great places to explore, making Pembroke one of the prime holiday locations in West Wales.